crossplane-contrib/provider-cloudinit/SLIDES.md

 * crossplane runtime, angryjet provide a convenient interface
 * more code than a terraform provider
 * more functionality than a terraform provider
+* when angryjet is hella-perturbed, can't build, misleading errors

 ## todo